-While the process is more sophisticated, the digital thermometers more commonly used today also control all known CCFs within the instrument to provide a single calibrated temperature value.
-For those digital thermometers that use electrical resistance, for example, the built-in computer immediately converts an electrical resistance reading to temperature and is calibrated to effectively remove the influence of non-temperature effects on such resistance, including the composition, length, and width of the metal probe used in the thermometer.
-Because digital thermometers account for all CCFs that influence the relationship between electrical resistance and temperature in real time, digital thermometers, too, are used to perform controlled measurements.
+While the process is more sophisticated, the dDigital thermometers, too, more commonly used in the fieldtoday also control all known CCFs within the instrument, to Digital thermometers providing provide a single, calibrated temperature valuein a specific unit that does not require further manipulation beyond what is digitally processed by controlling potential CCFs.
+For those digital thermometers that use electrical resistance, for example, the built-in computer immediately converts an electrical resistance reading to temperature, and is calibrated to reduce the influence of non-temperature effects on such resistance, including the composition, length, and width of the metal probe used in the thermometer.
+Because the CCFs that influence the relationship between electrical resistance and temperature are accounted for and calibrated to immediately in the act of measurement, digital thermometers, too, are used to perform controlled measurements.